 Saving money is an essential part of buying a home.
 Even after you set a budget and know what you can afford without becoming so-called “house poor,” you should still save as much as you can.
 So, it is probably best to hold off on making any big or unnecessary purchases, such as furniture, until after you close on your new home.

 4. Hire A Realtor

-With so many property-listing sites, such as Zillow and Trulia, you may be tempted to look for a home by yourself.
+With so many property-listing sites, such as Zillow, you may be tempted to look for a home by yourself.
 While these resources are helpful, trying to go through the entire home-buying process without a real estate specialist will likely add unnecessary stress and result in substantial confusion.
 Realtors understand this process, and can inform and support you, every step of the way.
 Furthermore, they know what the homes are worth in specific neighborhoods, and can show you those available that best fit your wish list, as well as assume price negotiation responsibilities.

 5. Apply For A Loan